AbdallahGasem/Fawry-Challenge/README.md

 Hello!
 This repository contains my implementation of the **E-Commerce System** challenge as described in the provided PDF.

-The system is designed to simulate key e-commerce features such as managing products (some expirable or shippable), handling carts, customer balances, and integrating with a shipping service.
+The system is designed to simulate key e-commerce features such as managing products (some expirable or shippable), handling carts, customer balances, and integrating with services.

 ---